 I leave Atlanta four years after that, 92 to 96.

-And your end edition, Atlanta Journal Constitution.
+And year-end edition, Atlanta Journal Constitution.

 1996 was a great year.

-The Olympics came and Sean Hannity left.
+The Olympics came, and Sean Hannity left.

 I guess I made an impression.